PATRIOTIC SONGS AND ACTIVITIES TO CELEBRATE AMERICA

-I’m pretty patriotic and I love to have my students sing songs about America.
-That’s why I’ve come up with Five Patriotic Music Program Ideas you can easily put together for your school.
+I’m very patriotic and I love to have my students sing songs about America.
+That’s why I’m sharing patriotic songs and activities to celebrate America .

 PATRIOTIC SCHOOL WIDE SING-A-LONG